trunglv/custom_order_number/README.md

 ### Support
 You want to adjust it or to add more features is possible -- so if you are interested, pls contact me.
 Again via (Trung) ["luuvantrung@gmail.com"]

-Issues : You can post an issues here.
+Issues : You can post an issues on a given private repository if you are allowed.

 Free to fix any bugs/issues of all verions of the extension (For all of a functionality term, a coding standard term, security term).
 Regardless, you need to pay me a coffee.